dwjoyce/pythonbook/Decisions, decisions.rst

    Equals                                  ``==``
-   Not equal to                            ``!=`` Greater than                            ``>`` Greater than or equal to                ``>-=`` Less than                               ``<``
+   Not equal to                            ``!=`` Greater than                            ``>`` Greater than or equal to                ``>=``
+   Less than                               ``<``
    Less than or equal to                   ``<=``
    ======================================  ========

-2. We now know four types of data - integer, floats, string and booleans.
+2. We now know four types of data - integer, floats, strings and booleans.
 Boolean values are either True or False.